 Just consider that 44% of home buyers purchase a home that they found online or that 93% of all online experiences start with a search engine.

 However, Google offers a lot of competition, even for the little town of Roseburg, Oregon — 766,000 results, to be exact.

 With all that online competition, it’s probably no surprise to find out that 72% of real estate agents are unsatisfied with how many leads their website generates.

 If you’re in that category of discouraged real estate agents, it’s alright.
 At Carrot, we understand.

 We help tons of our client’s websites rank in Google.
 In fact, it’s part of every single package we offer.
 If you want a website that generates passive traffic consistently and pulls in leads, give us a call — we’d love to help you out.

-And if you’re unsure about whether you should work with us, consider that if you type “buying farmland in Roseburg Oregon” into Google, the top ranking result are — you guessed it! — a Carrot customer website.
+And if you’re unsure about whether you should work with us, consider that if you type “buying farmland in Roseburg Oregon” into Google, the top-ranking result is — you guessed it! — a Carrot customer website.

 There are tons of different pieces to SEO, but one of the ways that we help our clients rank in Google is by encouraging them to put their target keywords front and center on their website.

 Why is this so important?